LAST UPDATED: 16.06.2020

 What we're doing:

-We have experienced BCM and Health & Safety teams working around the clock to monitor and manage the situation.
+Our experienced BCM and Health & Safety teams continue to work around the clock to monitor and manage the situation.

 We operate to the ISO 22301:2019 standard where all identified critical business functions have proven business continuity plans.